Overview

 You can update your industry and revenue size using the dropdown menus, which will refresh the SLE (Single Loss Expectancy) baseline for each incident type, which is based on IBM’s Cost of a Breach report.
 The SLE represents the estimated monetary loss if a threat event happens.

-You can further personalise the SLE values, which can be set against each of the CIA Triad incident types, setting values for both high and low impact incidents using the value sliders, where:
+You can further personalise the SLE values, which can be set against each of the CIA Triad incident types, setting values for both high and low impact incidents using the value sliders, see definitions for the CIA Triad.

 If you wish to return to the default SLE and ARO values, select Reset defaults.